Modern custom home exterior built by Permit Matching crews in Sherman Oaks

 What we build in Sherman Oaks

-Explore the services our partner firm self-performs, or head back to the full service area.
+Explore the services we self-perform with our own crews, or head back to the full service area.

 Planning a build in Sherman Oaks?

-Talk directly to the builder who knows the LADBS process and the Baseline Hillside Ordinance firsthand.
-We walk you through scope, timeline, and a fair-market price — no middleman, no markup.
+Talk directly to the contractor who knows the LADBS process and the Baseline Hillside Ordinance firsthand.
+We walk you through scope, timeline, and a detailed, line-item estimate.
+Free consultation.